 Mattress for couples should have minimal motion transfer.
 Many modern memory foam mattresses handle this issue very well.
 It also keeps both you and your partner “in place” during the night.

-Benefits of Having a Good Mattress Size
+Benefits of Having a Good Mattress Size for Couples

 Couples owning a good mattress make their life simply better.
 Here is how: